Code-Institute-Submissions/FEEKO-msp2/README.md

 ## Design
-The color scheme consists of white and grey with green buttons for a clean and modern look.
+The color scheme consists of pink, black and white for a clean and modern look, which corresponds well with the artist design for their new single.

 ### Mockups
-The web page is a single page with four separate sections which can been seen in the wireframe:
+The web page has mutiple pages with one page that opens directly to their spotify.
+This can be seen in the wireframe:

 * [Wireframe](https://www.figma.com/file/K0h1YMwVfOuaEDlAAfSLjz/EDR-project-wireframe?node-id=0%3A1)